ofiwg/libfabric/man/fi_eq.3.md

 part of the operation.

 The general reason for the error is provided through the err field.
-Provider specific error information may also be available through the prov_errno and err_data fields.
+Provider or operational specific error information may also be available through the prov_errno and err_data fields.
 Users may call fi_eq_strerror to convert provider specific error information into a printable string for debugging purposes.